consileonpl/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

 From now we can make authenticated requests using our httpContext;
 ## Troubleshooting
 There can be a case that you will not get the cookie used for authentication in the requested httpContext.
-For that you should use extend HttpContext and check if there is a cookie:
+For that you should implement HttpContext and check if there is a cookie:
 {% highlight java %}
 import org.apache.http.client.CookieStore;
 import org.apache.http.client.protocol.ClientContext;